Chat GPT facts & tips for small business owners

 4. Can ChatGPT Create Images?

 If you’re on ChatGPT Plus (the paid version), you can use the built-in DALL•E tool to create images directly within a chat.
-Just describe what you want to see (“a peaceful market town in spring, watercolour style”), and it will generate visual options.
+Free users can generate up to two images per day.
+Just describe what you want to see (“a cosy coffee shop in a British market town, photorealistic style”), and it will generate visual options.

 These are useful for mockups, moodboards, Instagram visuals or email graphics.